KareemDaCosta/Space-Invaders/README.md

 ![](https://i.ibb.co/kgvbN2B/circuit2.jpg)

 ## Credits
 I used [this gist](https://gist.github.com/ihavenonickname/5cc5b9b1d9b912f704061a241bc096ad) as a skeleton for my processing code.
-Thank you to the author ihavenonnickname!
+Thank you to the author **ihavenonnickname**!